Itvisors/mendix-DataTables/README.md

 - _Attribute name_ - The name of the attribute to be displayed in the column.
 This is case sensitive
 - _Reference name_ - For one level deep references, this is the reference name, case sensitive
 - _Caption_ - The column caption, translatable.
+- _Header tooltip_ - Optional.
+Column header tooltip, translatable
 - _Allow sort_ - By default all columns are visible.
 Turn this off for calculated attributes.

 ##### Date values